 You need a divorce attorney who can who understands the legal process and can calmly negotiate a fair settlement on your behalf.
 Trying to negotiate with your spouse is difficult when dealing with emotional barriers and anger that is normal during a divorce.

-The Law Offices of Richard W. Schaaf will answer all your questions, so you understand the divorce process.
+O.W.L.
+Legal will answer all your questions, so you understand the divorce process.
 He will make sure all court documents are filed and will appear in court with for all hearings.
 Time is crucial if you have been served with divorce papers in person or by certified mail.
 If you do not respond within 21-28 days, respectively, a default will be taken against you.

 Child custody, child support, and parenting time are determined based on recommendations made by Friend of the Court.
 They will gather information from both parents regarding income, preferences for custody, and parenting time.
 Based on interviews, questionnaires, and support documents such as income tax returns, Friend of the Court will issue a recommendation based on the best interests of the child.